codepo8/developer-advocacy-handbook/get-speaking-opportunities.md

 * A short, up-to-date bio
 * Headshots and photos to use
 * All the important personal information (name, location, job title, social media names, homepage)
-* Videos of other talks / other presentation slides
+* Videos of other talks, or other presentation slides

 I also listed in the right amount of detail: